Cookie Notice

 • AAAAI Podcast CME Episodes: The goal of this project was to increase the production and distribution of CME episodes for the AAAAI podcast series, “Conversations From the World of Allergy”.

-• Create an improved access to search capability of the information in Ask the Expert (ATE): The project reviewed the then current status of search capability of the AAAAI Ask the Expert website and explored ways to make it more accessible.
+• Create an improved access to search capability of the information in Ask The Expert (ATE): The project reviewed the then current status of search capability of the AAAAI Ask The Expert website and explored ways to make it more accessible.

-• Restart a statewide Allergy and Immunology society: The goal of this project was to restart a state Allergy and Immunology society that included a yearly educational conference.
+• Restart a statewide Allergy and Immunology Society: The goal of this project was to restart a state Allergy and Immunology Society that included a yearly educational conference.

 Nanda